dernDren161/MultiThreading/README.md

-Persona exercises done inorder to grasp the concepts of Multi Threading in Java.
+Personal exercises done inorder to grasp the concepts of Multi Threading in Java.